|Important Dates for 2018-19

 What Happens Once I Apply?

-- When we receive your complete application (including two letters of recommendation), we will review it and notify you of our decision within 4 to 6 weeks.
+- When we receive your complete application (including two letters of recommendation), we will review it and notify you of our decision by June 1.

 - If you are applying for a scholarship, you will receive further instructions with your acceptance.